-But when you hire a fractional CMO agency, you know that the money you’re spending is for an entity that is effective and experienced at the task it’s performing and can better help you achieve your marketing goals.
+But when you hire an outsourced CMO services, you know that the money you’re spending is for an entity that is effective and experienced at the task it’s performing and can better help you achieve your marketing goals.

-When looking to hire a outsource marketing director, you are paying for results, and that is usually the only criteria.
-Having in-house employees is also about the results, but you are essentially paying people for their time they spend working at your office.
-This not only costs salaries, but fractional CMO cost rate also has some not so visible expenses such as equipment, office space, and similar.
+When outsourcing, you are paying for results, and that is usually the only criteria.
+Having in-house employees is also about the results, but you are essentially paying people for the time they spend working at your office.
+This not only costs salaries, but has some not so visible expenses such as equipment, office space, and similar.

-When partnering with an outsourced part time CMO, you don’t worry about any of that, as long as the job is finished, everything is OK.
-Even if you pay your outsourced CMO by the hour, this is again goal-oriented, as he/she will never be paid to do nothing, unlike some in-house employees, rather providing marketing leadership.
+When partnering with an outsourced CMO, you don’t worry about any of that, as long as the job is finished, everything is OK.
+Even if you pay your CMO outsourced by the hour, this is again goal-oriented, as he/she will never be paid to do nothing, unlike some in-house employees.

 3. Increase In Company Productivity